thinkocapo/eos-epic-operating-system/docs/research-and-development.md

 overall, price has dropped significantly from 1 month ago, if you look at any graphs of the EOS RAM price

 ## To-Do
-#### Where to Run a EOS Node?
-Where to Run Airdrop on a EOS Node?
-1. ~~Running a airdrop is thousands of scripted RPC calls to the EOS node, so connect to our own Docker EOS self-hosted, or are Saas EOS Nodes okay with this?
-Perhaps they aren't cool with such high traffic.~~ as long as your have the system resources to pay for it, and test on testnet first
 #### General
 1. Comprehend every line of code in the sample scripts. ~~Comprehend what CPU, Bandwith, RAM are for~~
 2. Use [cleos system](https://developers.eos.io/eosio-cleos/v1.1.0/reference#cleos-system-regproxy) to stake eos for CPU, Bandwidth and reserve RAM, TRY IT on testnet - Need use EOS to get all 3? split between the 3? docs on how 'cleos system' works